hgrimm/notify_by_webex/README.md

 ## Acknowledgements

 This tool leverages the [Webex Messages API](https://developer.webex.com/docs/api/v1/messages) for sending messages and uploading attachments.
+Special thanks to olekukonko/tablewriter for the table formatting library used in listing rooms.